August 3, 2024 tips for growing orchids indoors

 Temperature and Humidity

-12. Maintain Optimal Temperature
+12. Maintain The Right Temperature

 13. Increase Humidity Levels